-Work styles and workplace environments have changed.
-Laptop computers and wireless technology have made dedicated offices irrelevant for many; teams and collaborative work styles keep people moving through facilities and office spaces.
-Mobile workers have flexibility on one hand, but limited customization of office furniture, including seating, on the other.
+At the same time, work styles and workplace environments have changed.
+Mobile devices coupled with wireless technology have made dedicated offices irrelevant for many; teams and collaborative work styles keep people moving through facilities and office spaces.
+Mobile workers have flexibility on one hand, but often limited customization of office furniture, including seating, on the other.

-A relationship between a chair and the user can be developed through experience and not instruction.
-The Mirra chair minimizes user effort without compromising the overall support.
+A relationship between a chair and the user can be developed through experience and not instruction, minimizing user effort without compromising the overall support.

-Passive adjustments are those that do not require adjustment from the user; in a sense, they are the chair’s default setting.
-Mirra’s seat and back provide such passive adjustments.
-The AireWeave suspension adjusts to the sitter’s buttocks; the TriFlex polymer back with torsional flex moves and supports the sitter’s back, from the thoracic to the pelvic areas.
-The back and seat continually adjust to the user yet require no action on the part of the sitter.
+Passive adjustments are those that do not require activation from the user; in a sense, they are the chair’s default setting.
+Mirra 2’s seat and backrest provide such passive adjustments.
+The AireWeave suspension adjusts to the sitter’s buttocks; the Butterfly Back moves and supports the sitter’s back, from the thoracic to the sacral areas of the spine.
+The backrest and seat continually adjust to the sitter yet require no action on her part.

 Active adjustments are those that the user makes to fine-tune the chair to his or her requirements.
-When researching and designing the adjustment controls, the Mirra design team considered user interface first and foremost.
-Mirra’s adjustment controls are within the “easy reach” zone, which is within the normal drop range of the user’s hands.
+When researching and designing the adjustment controls for the original Mirra chair, the design team considered user interface first and foremost.
+The intuitive adjustments of the Mirra 2 leverage the original design of the controls.
+They are positioned in the “easy reach” zone, which is within the normal drop range of the user’s hands.
 Adjustments are also shaped to provide clues to the sitter.
-In particular, the tilt and angle adjustment lever is shaped like the seat and back of the Mirra chair—we call it the mini-Mirra.
-Intuitively, a user moves the mini-Mirra’s “back” or “seat” to adjust the actual chair back and seat.
-The tactile quality of the adjustment control also lends clues to the user.
-The tilt tension knob, for example, on Mirra is large, soft, and within the drop area of the user’s hand, making it easy to find, grasp, and turn.
+In particular, the tilt and angle adjustment levers are shaped like the seat and backrest of the Mirra 2 chair—we call it the mini-Mirra.
+Intuitively, a user moves the mini-Mirra’s “backrest” or “seat” to adjust the actual chair backrest and seat.
+The tactile quality of the adjustment controls also lend clues to the user.
+The tilt tension knob, for example, on Mirra 2 is large, soft, and accessible at the side of the chair, making it easy to find, grasp, and turn.

-The intuitiveness of active adjustments and the simplicity of passive adjustments combine to support the user’s natural body movements and postures throughout the day.
+The intuitiveness of active adjustments and the simplicity of passive adjustments of the Mirra 2 chair combine to support the sitter’s natural body movements and postures throughout the day.